 The new Versa 4 will go on sale on 19 August 2022 for around £129.99 (approximately).

 How much will Fitbit Versa 4 cost?

-Fitbit Versa 4 price 2022: As far as price goes, it largely depends on the specifications.
+Fitbit Versa 4 Price: As far as price goes, it largely depends on the specifications.
 Again we have to look at a few different editions.
-It’s probably the standard version that will retail at the $230 price point.
+The standard version will probably retail at the $230 price point.
 That’s what the current version sells.